noble-g/Danny-s-Diner/README.md

 on s.product_id = m.product_id
 group by m.product_id) AS derived;
 ```
+Here, we used the max() function to obtain the product in the menu with maximum count after which we had written a subquery - __derived__ whichh basically selects the products and their respective counts.
 ![Most purchased item on the menu](https://github.com/noble-g/Danny-s-Diner/blob/main/wk1%20-%20Danny's%20diner/result%20pics/no%204.png)

 5. Which item was the most popular for each customer?